Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

-Because of the symmetry provided by the circular shape of the photosensors and their hexagonal packing, the probability for a photon to be detected by a sensor centered at a radial distance of $r$ relative to the photon source in the horizontal plane is mostly determined by the value of $r$.
+Because of the symmetry provided by the circular shape of the photosensors and their hexagonal packing, the probability for a photon to be detected by a sensor is mostly determined by the horizontal distance between the photon source and the sensor center ($r$).
 Figure.~\ref{fig:LRF} (left) shows the number of photons detected by 2" sensors, as a function of $r$, when 10,000 photons are emitted from the source.
 The probability decreases monotonically due to the inverse square law for photon flux, the decreasing solid angle subtended by the sensor, and the angular acceptance at the sensor surface.
 For small $r$ values, the diameter of the sensor dominates the aforementioned effects, with a relatively mild $r$ dependence within a sensor radius, beyond which a sharp drop in probability is observed.
 The different data sets correspond to different angular acceptance assumptions, which primarily impact photons hitting faraway sensors at large incident angles.
 For the following work, we choose a maximum photon acceptance angle of 85 degrees, motivated by the $\sim$50\% Fresnel reflectance of quartz at this angle.

-Hereafter, we approximate the simulated photon detection probability as a function of the lateral distance $r$, referred to as the light response function (LRF), with an analytical form:
+Hereafter, we approximate the simulated photon detection probability as a function of the radial distance $r$, referred to as the light response function (LRF), with an analytical form:

 This parameterization is adopted from~\cite{posReconstruct_Solovov2012}, and is observed to describe our simulation result well, especially at large $r$ values.
-The $r$ profiles of the LRF for 3", 2", 1", 15 mm, and 6 mm sensor sizes, together with their best-fit functions using Eq.~\ref{eq:lrf}, are shown in Fig.~\ref{fig:LRF} (right).
+The $r$ profiles of the LRF for 3", 2", 1", 15~mm, and 6~mm sensor sizes, together with their best-fit functions using Eq.~\ref{eq:lrf}, are shown in Fig.~\ref{fig:LRF} (right).

 In the following studies, we only use the analytical form of the LRF for both theoretical studies and reconstruction demonstrations for the following reasons.
 First, this approach eliminates the need for the sensor hit pattern to be simulated for each photon collection scenario through the slow Monte Carlo process; in some cases, such a simplification is necessary to enable the theoretical study.
 Second, even high-statistics Monte Carlo simulations will have non-negligible fluctuations for edge cases where the photon collection efficiency is low, and such fluctuations may bias the theoretical predictions.
 Finally, in the reconstruction studies, by simulating photon hit patterns and reconstructing event positions using the same LRF, we directly compare the reconstruction performance with theoretical predictions with little ambiguity from systematic uncertainties.
 However, we note that this approach assumes that all physics is known to the reconstruction, so the result may be better than what can be realistically achievable in an experiment.